Kwun Chung

 Kwun Chung, or Koon Chung in early documents, is an area of Hong Kong, Yau Ma Tei or Tsim Sha Tsui located in the Yau Tsim Mong District.

-In 1979, the MTR station running through Kwun Chung was named Jordan since it intersected Jordan Road and nearby bus stops were also relabeled Jordan.
+In 1979, the MTR station running through Kwun Chung was named Jordan since it intersected Jordan Road and nearby bus stops were also relabelled Jordan.
 This resulted in the area being called Jordan by residents, since most MTR stations are named after the district or area in which it serves.

 History

 Its Chinese name literally means "government creek", which was named for the pre-19th century presence of Imperial China's military in defence against pirates and foreigners.
 Since Hong Kong was sparsely populated during the time, this referenced name may have superseded any local name.
 In early British maps, Kwun Chung was a river valley north of a series of hills called Napiers Range with a namesake village and cultivation.
 The valley extended from the shore to the middle of the Kowloon Peninsula.
 In the middle of the valley was a hill where two rivers ran west to the sea.